-Desert Tan has burgundy, white, navy, clay and chocolate chips.
+Desert Tan has burgundy, ivory, hunter green and navy chips.

 Kahki Tan kit has 10lbs of brown, beige, tan and coppertone chips.

-To order a custom Paint and Chip combination select any one of the kits you want as a base color in the color selection drop down box.
+To order a custom Paint and Chip combination select any one of the kits in the base color epoxy you want.
 Then in the comment box at the bottom of the checkout page indicate what color Chips you would like, you can request up to 5 different chip colors, we carry every basic color chip you can think of (glow in the dark chips are only available in Green Glow due to EPA restrictions).

 EXAMPLE OF CUSTOM COLOR ORDER: You like the Light Gray kit but want red, black and white chips instead of the standard colors.
-Simply select Light Gray as your kit of choice and then enter the colors red, black and white in the comment box, we will supply those chips.
+Simply select Light Gray as your kit and then enter the chip colors red, black and white in the comment box, we will supply those chips.